biolab/orange2/docs/reference/rst/Orange.evaluation.testing.rst

 statistical measures of the quality of models, description of :obj:`TestedExample` and :obj:`ExperimentResults` are available at the end of this page.

-.. note:: Orange has been "de-randomized".
-Running the same script twice
-    will generally give the same results, unless special care is taken to randomize it.
-This is opposed to the previous versions where special care needed to be taken to make experiments repeatable.
-    See argument obj:`random_generator` for the explanation.

 Example scripts in this section suppose that the data is loaded and a list of learning algorithms is prepared.